 After the fall of Fort Henry and Fort Donelson, P.G.T.
 Beauregard called upon aid from the governors of the deep south.
 Beauregard had considerable connections in Louisiana, although he and Moore did not have the best relationship.
 Still, Moore promised to send part of the Louisiana militia north to Corinth for ninety days.
 The massive Crescent Regiment, dubbed “The Kid Glove Regiment” was forwarded.
 Naturally the Orleans Guard Battalion, a Creole outfit Beauregard had joined in 1861, volunteered.
 The 5th Company of the Washington Artillery also came.
 In total, 1,500 men were forwarded.

 The Confederate Guards were in that number, although one issue was equipment.
-The unit was not fully armed, and it was only around 200 who had the necessary equipment.
-Since most of the Confederate Guards were to remain in New Orleans, the unit took a different name, one that would show they were a response to Beauregard’s call for aid.
+The unit was not fully armed, and only around 200 had the necessary equipment and could therefore answer Beauregard’s call.
+Since the rest of the Confederate Guards were to remain in New Orleans, the unit took a different name, one that would show they were a response to Beauregard’s call for aid.
 Hence the awkward name: Confederate Guards Response Battalion.

 The men elected Franklin Hulse Clack as their major.
 He was a Florida native and Yale trained lawyer.
 In 1855 he was briefly the sheriff of Norfolk, Virginia during a yellow fever epidemic, and drew praise for his time there.
 Franklin Pierce appointed him as an attorney for the Eastern District of Louisiana.
 He was replaced by James Buchanan who thought Clack had not done enough to suppress filibusters.
 It was utter hypocrisy coming from the man who wrote the Ostend Manifesto, but he was trying to mollify anti-slavery sentiment even as he pushed the Dred Scott decision and the Lecompton Constitution.